CatMaxiMyoga/rust-customlang/README.md

 If the variable is **not** initialized, it has no type.
 Uninitialized variables can later be initialized using [delayed variable initialization](#delayed-variable-initialization).
 If the variable is initialized upon declaration (also called immediate initialization), the variable will have the type of the value assigned to it.
-In the above example, y hold the type `Integer`.
+In the above example, y holds the type `Integer`.

 ### Delayed Variable Initialization
 Variables can be initialized **at** declaration or afterwards.
 Initializing an already declared